-Figure 4: The destabilization with enrichment that is seen under the classic Rosenzweig-MacArthur model (where n = 1) is altered when predators can search for and handle multiple prey at a time (n > 1).
-At low prey carrying capacities (K < 40), multi-prey feeding rescues predators from deterministic extinction.
+Figure 4: The destabilization with enrichment that is seen under the classic Rosenzweig-MacArthur model (where n=1) is altered when predators can search for and handle multiple prey at a time (n>1).
+At low prey carrying capacities (K<40), multi-prey feeding rescues predators from deterministic extinction.
 At intermediate carrying capacities (40 < K < 110), low levels of multi-prey feeding destabilize dynamics by causing perturbation responses to transition from a transient regime of monotonic damping to one of damped oscillations or from damped oscillations to a persistent limit cycle regime.
-Further increases in multi-prey feeding a transition to limit cycles altogether so long as perturbations are sufficiently high n precluding a transitions, on the other hand, will cause a transition to an alternative stable state consisting of limit cycle dynamics (see Fig. 5).
+Further increases in multi-prey feeding can have a qualitatively stabilizing influence on dynamics, with sufficiently high n precluding a transition to limit cycles altogether so long as perturbations are sufficiently small.
+Large perturbations, on the other hand, will cause a transition to an alternative stable state consisting of limit cycle dynamics (see Fig. 5).
 Other parameter values as in Fig. 3.

-their temporal duration can be exceedingly long (Fig. 5b) because the limit cycle acts akin to a et al., 2017), the system can readily transition between the stable fixed-point attractor and the stable limit cycle attractor that surrounds it (Fig. 6), resulting in dynamical epochs of irregular duration that appear are characteristic of many empirical time-series (Blasius et al., 2020; Rubin et al., 2023).
-Multi-prey Therefore, multi-prey feeding does not , therefore, provide a robust resolution to the paradox of enrichment mechanism against instability at high productivity but rather leads to a richer range of population dynamics and coexistence states than can result from the Type Iand Type II Type I, II or III responses alone.
+Notably, however, the just-described high-predator low-prey steady state is only a locally stable fixed point and coexists with a stable limit cycle that surrounds it (Figs. 4 and 5).
+The high-predator low-prey state thus exhibits bi-stability.
+The consequences of this bi-stability are that predator-prey interactions with multi-prey feeding are destined to exhibit (i) transitions to 341 persistent limit cycles when subjected to large perturbations that send abundances beyond the domain of attraction of the fixed-point steady state (Fig. 5a,c), and (ii) transient dynamics that are prone to damped oscillations (rather than monotonic damping) in response to small perturbations within the domain of attraction.
+These transient oscillations occur for substantially lower levels of enrichment than is the case for single prey-at-a-time predators (Fig. 4).
+Moreover, their temporal duration can be exceedingly long (Fig. 5b) because the limit cycle acts akin to a crawl-by attractor (Hastings et al., 2018) that impinges upon the steady state's local resilience.
+Thus, when subjected to continual perturbations in an explicitly stochastic setting (Barraquand et al., 2017), the system can readily transition between the stable fixed-point attractor and the stable limit cycle attractor that surrounds it (Fig. 6), resulting in dynamical epochs of irregular 351 duration that are characteristic of many empirical time-series (Blasius et al., 2020; Rubin et al., 2023).
+Therefore, multi-prey feeding does not provide a robust mechanism against instability at high productivity but rather leads to a richer range of population dynamics and coexistence states than can result from Type I, II, or III responses alone.